Rajnigandha is the world’s largest selling premium pan-masala brand.

 Also, attaching the sense of patriotism (protagonist being an Indian, the old gentlemen being a foreigner) is a cherry on top as it associates the sense of community to the product.

-Hence, this ad associate positive feelings of success, humility, and patriotism with the pan masala consumers, conveying the belief that people who consume Rajnigandha are successful, humble and patriotic people or the other way around.
+Hence, these ad associates positive feelings of success, humility, and patriotism with the pan masala consumers, conveying the belief that people who consume Rajnigandha are successful, humble and patriotic people or the other way around.

 In addition, these commercials very well acknowledge the concept of cognitive dissonance.